 Affordable Housing Goals

-The City of Boulder has a goal of 15% for all housing units to be affordable for low-, moderate-, and middle-income households by 2035.
+The City of Boulder has a goal for 15% of all housing units to be affordable for low-, moderate-, and middle-income households by 2035.
 These goals are part of the Boulder Valley Comprehensive Plan, which outlines the community vision for Boulder's future.